JustinaPetr/self-driving-rc-car/Hacking_rc_car_with_Arduino/README.md

 __-__ Arduino Uno and a connection cable.
 Arduino is a microcontroller which is going to be used to programmatically control the car.

 __-__ Multimeter.
-A multimeter is an electronic measuring instrument which is going to be used to the check polarity of pins on the circuit board as well as to check if created connections are working.
+A multimeter is an electronic measuring instrument which is going to be used to check polarity of pins on the circuit board as well as to check if created connections are working.

 __-__ Soldering iron and solder wire.
 They will be needed to attach necessary wires to the circuit board.